alem-platform/sprint-js/story01/round-master/README.md

 ### Your Objective:

 Create a function named `roundMaster` that takes a number and returns it rounded to two decimal places.
-Your goal is to ensure accuracy in calculations across the land.
+Your goal is to ensure accuracy in calculations.

 ### Function Details: